 Associate Professor of Law and Co-Director of the Institute on the Supreme Court of the United States

-She is the founder and co-director of Chicago-Kent's Institute on the Supreme Court of the United States (ISCOTUS).
-Her scholarship is largely focused on the Supreme Court, its relationship to other courts, and its role in our constitutional democracy, as well as on employment law.
-She teaches classes in legislation, employment law, work and family, and public interest law and policy.
-Professor Shapiro served as Illinois Solicitor General from 2014 to 2016.
+Professor Shapiro is the founder and co-director of Chicago-Kent's Institute on the Supreme Court of the United States (ISCOTUS).
+Her scholarship is largely focused on the Supreme Court, its relationship to other courts and institutions, and its role in our constitutional democracy.
+She teaches classes in legislation and statutory interpretation, constitutional law, employment law, and public interest law and policy.

 From 2014 through mid-2016, Professor Shapiro took a leave of absence from Chicago-Kent to serve as Illinois solicitor general.
 She has argued cases in the U.S. Supreme Court, the Seventh Circuit, the Illinois Supreme Court, and the Illinois Appellate Courts.